firstsignal/activation-geometry-sentiment/README.md

 # activation-geometry-sentiment

-How meaning moves through a transformer — found, traced, and tested across four model scales.
+How meaning moves through a transformer — found, traced, and tested across six chapters and four model scales.

 ## What this adds up to